LytexWZ/Spty-prm/README.md

 [IMPORTANT] If the crack doesn't work just close the app and open it again

-Virus Info: well, as this is a github page you can see all the code I used to do this shit, so don't come to me asking if it's a faking virus bc it isn't.
-If you don't belive me just download spotify from the official page and run the "Install crack bat", as it is the same lol.

 -----------------If you have any issues send me a DM ------------------

 DISCORD: Lytex#4316

 INSTAGRAM: Pbkzz

-TWITTER: R_D4CTED